richardm/richardm.github.io/docs/life-principles/index.md

 > **“Your resume is just a catalog of all your suffering.”** Nothing worthwhile in life comes without pain and suffering of some level

+## On Money

+> “**You want to be rich and anonymous, not poor and famous.**” - Naval Ravikant

+> “I don’t care how rich you are.
+I don’t care whether you’re a top Wall Street banker, if somebody has to tell you when to be at work, what to wear and how to behave, you’re not a free person.
+You’re not actually rich.” - Naval Ravikant

+> “**There are two great addictions: heroin and a monthly salary.**” - Nassim Taleb

 ## On Happiness

 > "Success is getting what you want.
 Happiness is wanting what you get." - Dale Carnegie